javahacks/odx-commander/README.md

 </details>
 <details>
 <summary>Formatted and simplified read-only view for packed ODX files </summary>
-  For the sake of readability all ODX files in PDX containers are properly formatted and simplified.
-Unimportant information like admin data, OIDs etc. is omitted.
+<br/>  For the sake of readability all ODX files in PDX containers are properly formatted and simplified.
+Unimportant information like admin data, OIDs, namespace prefixes etc. is removed.
 </details>